IbraheemR/spegmans-every-ref/guidelines.md

 ## Writing Guidelines

 Guides should be factual and to the point.
-However this guide is as much about interest as it is about factuality - while all included information must be true, we do not aim to be encyclopedic.
+However this guide is as much about interest as it is about factuality - while all included information must be true, we do not aim to be encyclopaedic.

-We aim to collect things that are useful, unusual, or tell a story of the human endevour to understand and categorise the world around us.
+We aim to collect things that are useful, unusual, or tell a story of the human endeavour to understand and categorise the world around us.

 ### Standardisation